team-mayes/atesa/docs/troubleshooting.rst

 Finally, if simulations seem to be going fine but are simply taking a very long time, the issue is probably with the setup of individual jobs.
 As always when running a new model on a high performance cluster, you should first run a series of short jobs to assess how your simulation speed scales with the resources allocated.
 Keep in mind that certain settings are much more computationally expensive (and thus slow), such as large quantum mechanics regions.
 Also ensure that you have allocated sufficient memory for each job and for ATESA itself; at least a few gigabytes is safe.

+.. _CommittorAnalysisTroubleshooting:

 Committor Analysis
 ~~~~~~~~~~~~~~~~~~

 The "ideal" committor analysis result is a perfectly narrow peak of exactly 50% probability of going to each stable state.
-In practice however, the best result we can hope for is a roughly gaussian distribution peaked somewhere close to 50%.
-The rest of this section will be organized in terms of other possible distributions with advice about how to interpret them.
+In practice however, the best result we can hope for is a roughly gaussian distribution peaked somewhere close to 50%, and a roughly flat distribution is also generally acceptable.
+The rest of this section will be organized in terms of other possible distributions with advice about how to interpret them, and then ending with some examples of real published committor analysis results.

 	.. figure:: _images/comana_good.png